 Bezos has been Amazon’s CEO since its founding in 1995.
-He oversaw its growth from an online bookseller into a $1.7 trillion global retail and logistics organisation.
+He oversaw its growth from an online bookseller into a $1.7 trillion global retail and logistics organization.

 The company said Andy Jassy, who heads Amazon Web Services, would take over as CEO in the third quarter when Bezos quits his role.

-Jassy joined Amazon as a marketing manager in 1997 and in 2003 founded AWS, the web division of the company which has been one of Amazons biggest profit driver.
+Jassy joined Amazon as a marketing manager in 1997 and in 2003 founded AWS, the web division of the company which has been one of Amazon’s biggest profit drivers.

 In a statement, Bezos said, “Amazon is what it is because of invention.

 “Right now I see Amazon at its most inventive ever, making it an optimal time for this transition.”